DigitalEpidemic/expense-tracker/README.md

 - ✅ **Reimbursement Tracking** - Mark expenses as reimbursed or pending with one-click toggle
 - 📈 **Monthly Grouping** - Automatic grouping by month with total, reimbursed, and pending amounts
 - 🔍 **Smart Filtering** - Filter expenses by reimbursement status (All, Reimbursed, Pending)
-- 📄 **Receipt Upload & Parsing** - Upload receipt images (JPG, PNG, WebP) or PDFs and automatically extract expense data
+- 📄 **PDF Receipt Parsing** - Upload UberEats or DoorDash PDF receipts and automatically extract expense data
 - 🔄 **Bulk Upload** - Upload multiple receipts at once for batch processing
 - 📋 **Expense Duplication** - Quickly duplicate existing expenses with one click
 - 🏷️ **Summary Dashboard** - View total, reimbursed, and pending amounts at a glance
-- 🔒 **Secure Data Storage** - User-specific data isolation with Firestore security rules
-- 🎨 **Modern UI/UX** - Clean, intuitive interface with smooth animations and transitions
+- 🧮 **Smart Reimbursement Matching** - Advanced algorithm to find optimal expense combinations that match reimbursement amounts

 ## Setup